 These symptoms occur because the body is adjusting to the sudden lack of drugs or alcohol as well as changes in chemical levels that are accustomed to being overly stimulated or depressed.
 Complications concerning these symptoms are more likely to occur if the individual attempts to detox at home or quit cold turkey.

-Medically assisted detox treatments, like the detox programs at Clearbrook Treatment Centers, are led by staff who are trained and licensed to administer appropriate medications to mitigate withdrawal symptoms.
-Medical detox is a valuable aspect of treating addiction because it offers patients 24-hour supervision and mitigates the severity of addiction cravings.
+Our drug and alcohol detox centers in Massachusetts and Pennsylvania are led by staff who are trained and licensed to administer appropriate medications to mitigate withdrawal symptoms.
+Medical detox is important for recovery because it offers patients 24-hour supervision and mitigates the severity of addiction cravings.

 Finding Medical Detox Centers Near Me

 So, how does detox work?
-At both Clearbrook Massachusetts and Clearbrook Pennsylvania, we understand that the detox process can be scary and uncomfortable.
-All the more reason to come to our drug rehabilitation facilities to get professional help with such a crucial process.
+At both Clearbrook detox centers in Massachusetts and Pennsylvania, we understand that the withdrawal process can be scary and uncomfortable.
+All the more reason to come to our Northeast rehab locations to get professional help with such a crucial process.

-Medical detox for drugs and alcohol at both of our facilities provides 24-hour care and support to help patients safely get through the withdrawal phase of recovery.
+Our detox facilities provide 24-hour care and support to help patients safely get through the withdrawal phase of recovery.
 During this stage of substance abuse treatment, our doctors also administer detox drugs or medications as needed to offer relief to patients as they’re going through withdrawal.

-Regardless of the location, patients will receive the safest form of medical detox at Clearbrook Treatment Centers.
-Before a detox, we conduct clinical assessments to collect all the information we need to create an addiction treatment plan that meets the patient’s needs.
+Regardless of the location, patients at our Clearbrook detox facilities will receive the safest and most effective level of care.
+To ensure clients receive individualized treatment, we conduct clinical assessments to collect all the information we need to create an addiction treatment plan that meets their needs.
 Following this evaluation, patients may then begin their treatment with detox for drug addiction or alcohol abuse.

 Detox is only the first step to treating addiction.
 After patients complete a medical detox, they can then move on to our residential addiction treatment.
 This is an inpatient rehab program that separates patients from their everyday environments to prevent distractions and promote full recovery.

-For more information about our medical drug detox centers or other levels of addiction treatment, contact Clearbrook Treatment Centers now.
+For more information about our Pennsylvania or Massachusetts detox centers, contact Clearbrook Treatment Centers now.